humblenginr/ktorrent/docs/implementation.md

 Unlike the TCP protocol, UDP is unreliable (packets may arrive out of order, appear to have duplicates or disappear without warning).
 So we have to set up a retry without timeout flow for UDP connections.

+We have to first send an UDP request to the server.

+How do we send a UDP request in ocaml.